EconomicScienceInstitute/computational-economics-mahjong-yixuan/README.md

 3. **Game Flow**
    - Players take turns drawing a tile from the wall and discarding one tile.
-   - Both Pung (forming a triplet of identical tiles) and Chow (forming a sequence of three consecutive Characters) are allowed.
+   - Both Pung (碰, forming a triplet of identical tiles) and Chow (吃, forming a sequence of three consecutive Characters) are allowed.
    - A player can win either by self-draw (drawing the winning tile themselves) or by claiming a discard from the opponent (ron).

 4. **Winning Hands**
    - A standard winning hand consists of:
      * 4 sets (each set can be a triplet of identical tiles or a sequence of three consecutive Characters) and 1 pair.
      * Or 7 pairs (seven distinct pairs of identical tiles).
-   - Sequences (chows) are only allowed for Characters (1-9); Winds and Dragons can only form triplets or pairs.
+   - Sequences (Chow) are only allowed for Characters (1-9); Winds and Dragons can only form triplets (Pung) or pairs.
    - There is no scoring system; the first player to complete a valid winning hand wins the game.

 ### 2.3 Key MDP Components